zazuko/Yasgui/README.md

 ## License

-This software is written by Triply.
+This is a fork from Zazuko from software written by Triply.

 This code is released under the MIT license.